PERSONA-5/PERSONA-5/README.md

-★ Call me Livis!! im also non binary but i also dont really care if you use he/she on me but if you can use they/them
+★ Call me Livis!! im also non binary but i also dont really care if you use he/she on me but if you can please use they/them

-★ I REALLY  like hermitcraft/life series AND! both of the yhs (itsfunneh yhs samgladiator yhs) no i didnt watch the reboot :P i also like splatoon but im not really looking for any friends who only like splatoon sorry!!
+★ I REALLY  like hermitcraft/life series AND! both of the yhs (itsfunneh yhs samgladiator yhs) no i didnt watch the reboot :P i also like splatoon but im not really looking for any friends who only like splatoon sorry!! (also scars my fav i love scar i may or may not have 100 facts about just him)

 ★ when i have ''dniuid'' 'dniuf'' in my  name it means ''do not interact unless i do'' ''do not interact unless friends'' but i could care less if you broke them